-There are external interfaces between Amos II and the programming languages ANSII C/C++, Java, Python, and Lisp.
+There are external interfaces between Amos II and the programming languages ANSII C, Lisp, and Java.
 The low level external C interfaces are intended to be used by systems developers who need to access and extend the kernel of the system.
-This document describes the C interface, while the Java interface is documented separately.
+This document describes the C and Lisp interfaces, while the Java interfaces are documented separately.
 The Java interface is the most convenient way to write Amos II applications and to do simple extensions.
 The Lisp and C interfaces must be used for more advanced system extensions or time critical applications.

-Amos II contains an interpreter for ALisp [3].
+Amos II contains an interpreter for ALisp [3] which a subset of CommmonLisp [4].
 Much internal functionality in Amos II is written in ALisp.
-However, you do not need to know ALisp in order to use the external C, Java or Python interfaces to Amos II.
+However, you do not need to know ALisp in order to use the external C interfaces or Java interfaces of Amos II.

-This report describes the external interfaces for ANSII C, which are the most basic external interfaces.
+This report first describes the external interfaces with ANSII C, which are the most basic external interfaces.
+Then the ALisp interfaces are described.